The set splittability problem: Abstract

 \section{Abstract}

-The set splittability problem is the following: given a finite collection of finite sets, does there exits a single set that selects half the elements from each set in the collection?
+The set splittability problem is the following: given a finite collection of finite sets, does there exits a single set that contains exactly half the elements from each set in the collection?
 (If a set has odd size, we allow the floor or ceiling.)
 It is natural to study the set splittability problem in the context of combinatorial discrepancy theory and its applications, since a collection is splittable if and only if it has discrepancy $\leq1$.

-We introduce a variant of the splittability problem called the $p$-splittability problem, in which one seeks to select the fraction $p$ from each set instead of half.
-We show that the $p$-splittability problem is NP-complete.
-We then investigate several criteria for $p$-splittability, giving a complete characterization of $p$-splittability for three or fewer sets.
-In the case of ordinary set splittability ($p=\frac12$) we extend the characterization to four or fewer sets.
-Finally we show that when there are sufficiently many elements, unsplittability is asymptotically much more rare than splittability.
+We introduce a natural generalization of splittability problem called the $p$-splittability problem, where we replace the fraction $\frac12$ in the definition with an arbitrary fraction $p\in(0,1)$.
+We first show that the $p$-splittability problem is NP-complete.
+We then give several criteria for $p$-splittability, including a complete characterization of $p$-splittability for three or fewer sets ($p$ arbitrary), and for four or fewer sets ($p=\frac12$).
+Finally we prove the asymptotic prevalence of splittability over unsplittability in an appropriate sense.